AnyChart/docs.anychart.com/Stock_Charts/Technical_Indicators/Ratiocator_(RAT).md

 # Ratiocator (RAT)
 ## Overview

-Ratiocator Indicator represents the relationship between two prices series.
+The Ratiocator Indicator (RAT) represents the relationship between two prices series.
 It allows you to examine performance developments between two securities.
 With the help of a base date, this indicator can be carried out over a defined period of time.

 Mathematical description of the indicator: [Ratiocator (RAT) Mathematical Description](Mathematical_Description#ratiocator).